 Dayna gave a grin, but only a moment later she could have sworn she heard the whispers again – this time close enough to almost make out words.
 And when she turned back, Tarrant had vanished and she was alone in the unnerving, glowing corridor.

 “Hey,” she said, and ran forward, rounding the corner, only to find there was still no sign of him.
 She stopped, feeling a cold, sick uncertainty in the pit of her stomach.
 The experimental weapon in her hand suddenly seemed a whole lot less comforting.
 This was a Correction Centre, after all, even if it was too old to be a Federation one.
-That meant it was a place that was probably designed specifically to do funny things to the mind of the prisoners who’d been sent to this planet, back in the more anarchic and primitive days of space colonisation.
+That meant it was a place that was probably specifically designed to do funny things to the mind of the prisoners who’d been sent to this planet, back in the more anarchic and primitive days of space colonisation.

 She raised her bracelet towards her mouth.
 “Cally?
 Can you hear me?
 Something weird is going on down here.”

 There was no answer.
-Avon had also said that the way evanium power sources worked, the entire building was also lined or wired with it – that it was all in some sense part of the circuit, even if that was an immensely crude way of described a highly sophisticated power system.
+Avon had also said that the way evanium power sources worked, the entire building was also lined or wired with it – that it was all in some sense part of the circuit, even if that was an immensely crude way of describing a highly sophisticated power system.
 He’d told them it was possible that the effects might interfere with their communications and teleport.
 That was the main reason they’d been set down outside the complex rather than inside, nearer to the power source.
 It also meant that the only real way out was the hole they’d made – the one they’d lost seconds after entering.

 “Great,” said Dayna, and gripped her gun more tightly, as she advanced down the corridor.
 “What else did I expect?”